 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our opinions or reviews.
 Learn how we make money.

-Compare small businesses insurance for your vehicles
+Compare small business insurance for your vehicles

-Compare small business car insurance
+Compare small business auto insurance quotes

-What kinds of small businesses need commercial car insurance?
+Which small businesses need car insurance?

 Your business may need commercial car insurance if you transport passengers, deliver goods or carry equipment.
 You should also consider a commercial policy if employees drive your car or their own car for business use.